murray-phn/phn-crm-docs/docs/training.md

-# Basic Training
+# Training

-\* Please Note: The resources provided below are based on a stock-standard Dynamics 365 CRM instance.
+\* Please Note: Some resources provided below are based on a stock-standard Dynamics 365 CRM instance.
 Some, but not all information will be applicable to your customized CRM solution.

+## Basic

 [How to navigate CRM](https://crmbook.powerobjects.com/basics/searching-and-navigation/navigating-crm)